wizards-0/dust/docs/dev-guide.md

 - When implementing changes to application, relevant doc section and e2e change has to be implemented as well

 ## PR Guidelines
+- Should only include changes related to one bugfix / feature
+- For large features, divide commits into small testable chunks which are easier to review
 - After changes, code should still have 100% coverage in all categories (line, branch, functions, statements)
 - If changes are made to doc tests, relevant doc section also need to be updated.